Skip to contents

 recursive

 Logical.
 Should subdirectories be searched recursively?
-Default: FALSE
+Default: TRUE

 include_line_numbers